TheOdinProject/curriculum/dir/additional_resources/sublimetext_windows_CLI.md

+---
+layout: 'content'
+---
-#How to Open Sublime Text via Command Line
+# How to Open Sublime Text via Command Line

 ##Overview
 This guide assumes you are using **Windows** and the command prompt shortcut provided by the [Railsbridge installfest](http://installfest.railsbridge.org/installfest/).
 Because we are using this special command prompt shortcut, other **solutions you might find for how to open Sublime Text via command line might not work.** Those solutions don't account for our shortcut's special target.
 We're special --just as our respective mother's foretold.